logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 Editing an Intake Key
 ~~~~~~~~~~~~~~~~~~~~~

-You can edit an episode's identification key through :ref:`view-intakes`
+You can edit an episode's identification key through :ref:`view-intake`
 available on the **Data Entry** tab, by following these steps:

 1. Return to step five when :ref:`edit-intake`